fly-lang/fly/llvm/docs/tutorial/MyFirstLanguageFrontend/LangImpl03.rst

       }
     }

-Binary operators start to get more interesting.
+Binary operators start to getValue more interesting.
 The basic idea here is that we recursively emit code for the left-hand side of the expression, then the right-hand side, then we compute the result of the binary expression.
 In this code, we do a simple switch on the opcode to create